support@psrcompliance.com +91 87961 04190 WhatsApp

 80G Registration:

-The 80G certification is a recognition provided to charitable organizations, allowing their donors to claim tax deductions.
-When an individual or a company donates to an 80G certified NGO, they can claim deductions on their taxable income.
+The 80G certification is given to charitable organizations so that their donors can get tax benefits.
+When a person or a company donates money to an NGO that has 80G registration, they can claim a deduction on their taxable income.

 Benefits Of 80G Registration: